SteveKola/grimoirelab-microtasks/microtask10/README.md

 > Submit at least a PR to one of the GrimoireLab repositories to fix an issue, improve the documentation, etc.
 >
-I have listed the contributions to Grimoirelab's components
+I have listed the contributions to Grimoirelab's components.

 ##### [chaoss/grimoirelab-elk](https://github.com/chaoss/grimoirelab-elk)